 How can our kids become more sensitive to little things that go right each day in their lives and their relationships?

 Researchers have identified that the first step in feeling grateful is noticing the things to be grateful for.
 Noticing.
 Yes.
 It makes sense, doesn’t it?
 If we want our kids to be grateful, we need to start by teaching them how to notice things to be grateful for.

 Thank you for…

 What if we do the same thing with “thank you for…,” I asked my kids.
 They agreed to try it.
-We eventually decided that this time we would specify who it was addressed to but not by writing it down.
+We eventually decided that this time, we would specify to whom it was addressed but not by writing it down.

 A Unique Thanksgiving Tradition

 What you need

 - Recycling bin containers of any shape or size